Clean and disinfect your game controllers

 - Rubbing alcohol

 You’ll want to start by getting rid of all the dirt and grime.
-Using a paper towel or Clorox wipe will be easier on the handles, but you’ll likely need the Q-tip for those hard-to-reach cracks and crevices (if it’s still too hard to reach, try an old credit card!)
-For all you over-achievers, you can actually take the controller apart with a small screwdriver if you REALLY want to be thorough.
+Using a paper towel or disinfecting wipe will be easier on the handles, but you’ll likely need the cotton swap for those hard-to-reach cracks and crevices.
+If it’s still too hard to reach, try an old credit card.
+For the over-achievers, you can take the controller apart with a small screwdriver if you want to be thorough.